 If your destination device is an HDD with a rotational speed of 5400RPM (or slower): (e.g. "Slim" backup devices, 2.5" disks) APFS does not perform well on these devices.
 You may choose APFS, however we recommend you choose Mac OS Extended (Journaled) for the format and use these devices.

 For all other destination device types: Choose APFS or APFS Encrypted.
 If you intend to create a legacy bootable backup, do not choose APFS Encrypted; rather you will encrypt your backup by enabling FileVault while booted from the backup volume.

 Click the Erase button when you are finished configuring the name, format, and partition scheme for your destination.
 If you are given an Erase Volume Group choice, choose that option to erase the whole volume group.

 Add a partition (optional)

 If you're backing up multiple source volumes to this same backup disk, you can keep things organized by creating partitions.
 If you formatted your backup volume as APFS, select the volume and choose "Add APFS volume..." from Disk Utility's Edit menu.
 If you chose another format, select the backup volume, then click the "Partition" button in Disk Utility's toolbar.

 When you're prompted to use your new volume with Time Machine, click Don’t Use.
-You may use the same backup disk for both Time Machine and CCC backups, but if you do so, you must use a dedicated volume for the Time Machine backup.
+You may use the same backup disk for both Time Machine and CCC backups, but if you do so, you must use a dedicated partition for the Time Machine backup (not simply an additional volume in the APFS container).
 Otherwise Time Machine will consume all available space on the backup volume and make it impossible for CCC to use the backup volume.